Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 /home/music/pop

-Contents of the
+Contents of the music directory:

-directory (symbolic link file), you can also see the original directory.
+Next to the name of the pop directory (symbolic link file), you can also see the original directory.
 This reduces the risk of storing data on an external device without being aware of it.

 A symlink automatically creates a new directory in the selected location.
 After the link has been created, you can change the name of the new directory (symbolic link file) without interfering with the symbolic link.
 However, it is not possible to change the name of the linked directory.
 The symlink would still direct the symbolic link file to the old name.
-The following example creates a symlink to access the storage device from a second directory (symbolic link file) in /home
+The following example creates a symlink to access the storage device from a second directory (symbolic link file) in /home.

 Create the symbolic link and the new link file: